ongas/hs-price-tracker/docs/integration_docs/buywisely_implementation_checklist.md

 6. **Integration with Home Assistant**
    - [ ] Register service in `setup.py`.
+   - [ ] Ensure unique ID generation for each product to support multiple entities.
    - [ ] Ensure entity state and attributes update correctly.

 7. **Diagnostics & Logging**